-- Serious risk to your health or to that of your unborn child; or
+- Serious risk to your health or to that of your unborn child;

-- Serious harm to bodily functions; or
+- Serious harm to bodily functions;

-- Serious dysfunction of any bodily organ or part; or
+- Serious dysfunction of any bodily organ or part;

 In the case of a pregnant woman, an active labor, meaning labor at a time when either of the following would occur:

 - There is not enough time to safely transfer the member to another hospital before delivery.